 Another example is that most people want to save time on cleaning when they are working every day.
 I know many people who use a cleaning service each week to save time.
 I completely understand this.
 When you work at least 40 hours a week, you probably do not want to spend your time cleaning at home.
 The same is true for people using dry-cleaning services.

-It is very difficult to evaluate how much you are spending on convenience to save time because of your work.
-Personally, I know that a few times I go to the small shop that is on my way instead of going to the cheap shop.
-All of this to save five5 minutes.
+It is challenging to evaluate how much you spend on convenience to save time because of your work.
+I know that a few times I go to the small shop on my way instead of the cheap shop.
+All of this saves five5 minutes.
 But I prefer to get home early than to make a detour.
 I never do that for big groceries, only for small things.
-But I could save a few bucks every month by not doing that.
-I believe that is the only convenience price I am paying because of my work.
+But I could save some money every month by not doing that.
+I believe that is the only convenient price I am paying because of my work.
 But I may be mistaken in that.

 There is only one way to save on convenience, do not choose the way of convenience.
 However, I believe that you may afford some convenience if you are working.
-You just need to be aware of this and make the choice based on this.
+You need to be aware of this and choose based on this.

 For me, there are not many expenses to work.
-It cost me around 1000 CHF per year to go to work.
-I bring food from home, so this does not change our expenses and I dress the same, for now, at work and at home.
-Of course, there are the taxes.
-It is difficult to estimate them since I just started working in my new company.
+It costs me around 1000 CHF per year to go to work.
+I bring food from home, so this does not change our expenses, and I dress the same, for now, at work and at home.
+Of course, there are taxes.
+It is difficult to estimate them since I have just started working in my new company.
 But they probably account for more than 12’000 CHF of my salary.
 And they will increase next year.

-I believe that the most important things about these items is to take them into account when you compare two jobs.
-If you get 200 CHF more per month on a new job but you will have to spend 4000 CHF a year for it, you should not take it.
+The most important is to take these items into account when you compare two jobs.
+If you get 200 CHF more per month on a new job, but you will have to spend 4000 CHF a year for it, you should not take it.
 It is an important part of comparing two jobs.
 And many people do not do that.

 What about you?
 How much do you spend on your work?